elmiquea/Brewery-Finder/README.md

 - create an application that solves a real-world problem.
 - create presentation for "investors" to pitch our project
-- deploy to github pages
-- be responsive (to different screen sizes?)
 - have a polished UI
 - have a clean repository
 - have a quality readme file with with unique name, description, technologies used, screenshot, and link to deployed application